Employing Staff - Contents

 Some parts of the sector are heavily unionised, while elsewhere they don’t seem to have heard of them.
 Employers can’t use them as information sources directly, but staff who are members can often get some useful general briefings for free.
 Unions with dedicated voluntary sector branches include:

-- Unite (formed from Amicus and TGWU in 2007) has a specialist section for community, play, youth and not-for profit workers in the UK.
+- Unite has a specialist section for community, play, youth and not-for profit workers in the UK.

 - Association of Community Workers Info about various aspects of community work.
 Stephenson Buildings, Elswick Rd, Newcastle, NE4 6SQ, phone 0191 272 4341 (these contact details may be out of date).